-This is a brief description of the NWCHEMRATE subroutines.
-In most of the cases, a more detailed description is given in the comment cards at the beginning of the FORTRAN code for each subprogram.
+This is a brief description of the NWChemrate subroutines.
+In most of the cases, a more detailed description is given in the comment cards at the beginning of the Fortran code for each subprogram.

-ehook Equivalent to the ehook subroutine in the POLYRATE hooks.
-For a given set of coordinates, it calculates the energy using NWCHEM. enatin Calculates the energy for atomic systems. escener Carries out NWCHEM energy calculations using NWCHEM. escfirst Carries out energy and first derivative calculations using NWCHEM. escsec Carries out Hessian calculations using NWCHEM. geoin Carries out geometry optimizations using NWCHEM. ghook Equivalent to the ghook subroutine in the POLYRATE hooks.
-For a given geometry, calculates the energy and first derivatives. nwinpfl Creates the NWCHEM input file for all calculations. rdnwout Reads the output file generated by NWCHEM and extracts the geometry, energy, and first and second derivatives of the energy with respect to atomic coordinates. grest Reads and writes the information in the restart files of a NWCHEMRATE restart calculation. headr Prints out the program header. hhook Equivalent to the hhook subroutine in the POLYRATE hooks.
-For a given geometry, calculates the Hessian matrix using either NWCHEM or POLYRATE methods.

-ohook Equivalent to the ohook subroutine in the POLYRATE hooks.
-Optimizes a given initial geometry, using either POLYRATE or NWCHEM methods. prep Prepares the calculation and, depending on the selected options, carries out certain geometry optimizations and Hessian calculations. prepj Initialize variables dependent on each stationary point. rchmul Reads the charge and multiplicity of a system from the NWCHEM output file. rcodnw Reads the input option for the NWCHEM runs from file esp.fu70. redinf Reads the information about reactants, products and saddle point calculated in the prep subroutine. rinpnw Reads the esp.fu70 NWCHEMRATE input file. rlingr Utility program for reading in a line of the esp.fu70 input file and parsing off comments and extra spaces. rstatnw Reads the input options given in the esp.fu70 input file for the stationary points. rdnwtop Reads the NWCHEM input file section that precedes the geometry. rdnwmid Reads the NWCHEM input file section that after the geometry but before the NWCHEM task statement(s). rdnwmethop Reads the NWCHEM options for the method (dft, scf, ccsd, etc.) section of the NWCHEM input file. rdnwoptop Reads the NWCHEM options for the geometry optimization section of the NWCHEM input file.
+enatin Calculates the energy for atomic systems.

+escener Carries out NWChem energy calculations using NWChem.

+escfirst Carries out energy and first derivative calculations using escsec Carries out Hessian calculations using NWChem.

+NWChem.

+geoin Carries out geometry optimizations using NWChem.

+ghook Equivalent to the ghook subroutine in the Polyrate hooks.
+For a given geometry, calculates the energy and first derivatives.

+nwinpfl Creates the NWChem input file for all calculations.

+rdnwout Reads the output file generated by NWChem and extracts the geometry, energy, and first and second derivatives of the energy with respect to atomic coordinates.

+grest Reads and writes the information in the restart files of a headr Prints out the program header.

+NWChemrate restart calculation.

+hhook Equivalent to the hhook subroutine in the Polyrate hooks.
+For a given geometry, calculates the Hessian matrix using either ohook Equivalent to the ohook subroutine in the Polyrate hooks.

+NWChem or Polyrate methods.

+Optimizes a given initial geometry, using either Polyrate or

+NWChem methods.

+prep Prepares the calculation and, depending on the selected options, carries out certain geometry optimizations and Hessian calculations.

+prepj Initialize variables dependent on each stationary point.

+rchmul Reads the charge and multiplicity of a system from the NWChem output file.

+rcodnw Reads the input option for the NWChem runs from file

+esp.fu70.

+redinf Reads the information about reactants, products and saddle point calculated in the prep subroutine.

+rinpnw Reads the esp. fu70 NWChemrate input file.

+rlingr Utility program for reading in a line of the esp.fu70 input file and parsing off comments and extra spaces.

+rstatnw Reads the input options given in the esp. fu70 input file for the stationary points.

+rdnwtop Reads the NWChem input file section that precedes the geometry.

+rdnwmid Reads the NWChem input file section that after the geometry but before the NWChem task statement(s).

+rdnwmethop Reads the NWChem options for the method (dft, scf, ccsd, etc.) section of the NWChem input file.

+rdnwoptop Reads the NWChem options for the geometry optimization section of the NWChem input file.

-rdnwscfop Reads the NWCHEM options for the scf section of the NWCHEM input file for post-Hartree-Fock methods. rgennw Reads the general NWCHEMRATE options. secin Carries out NWCHEM Hessian calculations for stationary points. setup Initializes some variables and calls the subroutines for reading in the esp.fu70 input file. store Stores some information that could be useful in future calculations in order to avoid duplicate NWCHEM calls.
+rdnwscfop Reads the NWChem options for the scf section of the NWChem input file for post-Hartree-Fock methods.

+rgennw Reads the general NWChemrate options.

+secin Carries out NWChem Hessian calculations for stationary points.

+setup Initializes some variables and calls the subroutines for reading in the esp.fu70 input file.

+store Stores some information that could be useful in future calculations in order to avoid duplicate NWChem calls.

-Note that NWCHEMRATE does not use any of the utility routines (routines starting with y) of the generic hooks package of POLYRATE.
+Note that NWChemrate does not use any of the utility routines (routines starting with y) of the generic hooks package of Polyrate.